Jenni Richards QC

 Jenni is an experienced mediator, who trained with CEDR.
 As counsel, she is frequently involved in dealing with matters through mediation and many of her cases are resolved successfully without the need for judicial determination.
 As a mediator she focuses upon judicial review disputes (of all kinds) and Court of Protection cases.
 She has acted as mediator in a range of cases involving disputes between individuals and public bodies, including disputes over the provision of services to individuals, as well as disputes between different public bodies as to their respective responsibilities.

 Jenni is listed as a Star of the Bar and recommended as a leading silk in Administrative & Public Law, Civil Liberties & Human Rights, Court of Protection, Local Government, Mediation, Professional Discipline and Community care in Chambers & Partners 2013.
+Jenni is also ranked by Legal 500 in Administrative and public law (including local government) and Civil liberties and human rights.

 "If I had a case which required leading counsel, I would go to her without a doubt.”
 “She is a knowledgeable, well-organised and enthusiastic specialist who shows impressive commitment.”
 "She is a class act.
 She is very easy to deal with, great with clients and a very robust advocate."
 "Consistently brilliant, both on paper and in court.""She is very bright, and an aggressive and effective advocate."
 "A very skilled advocate.
 She is extremely good at absorbing large amounts of information and has a down-to-earth approach."
 "She is a superb local government all-rounder, and someone you want on your side."
 "She's very businesslike and gets on with it.
 She knows how to advance things," "She is supremely knowledgeable when it comes to regulatory law, and confident and assertive in court."“She is truly excellent in terms of her attention to detail.
 She can drill down into large amounts of paperwork on many people and still pick out the perspective of one individual.”
 Chambers & Partners 2014